rdaum/moor/README.md

     `docker compose up`

+Then connect (with your favourite MUD/MOO client) to `localhost:8888` and follow the login instauctions.
+Classic clients like `TinyFugue` will work fine, and there are some newer clients like [BlightMud](https://github.com/Blightmud/Blightmud) that should work fine.
+A partial and probably outdated list of clients can be found here: https://lisdude.com/moo/#clients

-Once you're familiar with how this setup works, you can get more creative.
+Once you're familiar with how the docker setup works, you can get more creative.

 An actual production deployment can be fairly easily derived from the `docker-compose.yml` file, and the provided `Dockerfile`.

 ### Missing / Next steps before 1.0